Payment for School Meals

 Due to the ever rising costs associated with school meals, the school needs to ensure that all school meals for children are paid for in a timely manner.
-Unfortunately due to a small number of parents who are not paying in advance or on the day for their child’s school meals and building up large debts on their account, Governors see no other solution than to adopt the following:
+Where parents do not pay in advance or on the day for their child’s school meals there is potential for debts to build up on their account.
+If this occurs the following policy will be adopted.

 - The school adopts a strict No debt for longer than one week policy relating to school meals

 - Text messages will be sent out to parents once a debt of more than 2 meals has built up on their child’s account and will be asked to pay for those meals as soon as possible.

 - No debt of more than one week per child will be allowed to incur before a request to provide a packed lunch is made

 - We request that all parents give this policy their full support.
 If debts are incurred, the school has to pay for the meals eaten.
 This means that money which should be spent on the children’s education has to be used for debts incurred by parents.
 No parent would take their child to a restaurant and expect them to be given food without paying – the same applies to school